habbes/experiments/ODataWriterVsSystemTextJson/README.md

 The experiments are based on serializing a collection of [Customer](./ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/DataModel.cs) entities.

-There's an `IExperimentWriter` interface that abstracts writing a collection of `Customer`s to a stream.
+There's an [`IExperimentWriter`](./ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/IExperimentWriter.cs) interface that abstracts writing a collection of `Customer`s to a stream.
 And we compare 3 implementations:
-- `JsonExperimentWriter` based on `JsonSerializer.SerializeAsync`
+- [`JsonExperimentWriter`](./ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/JsonExperimentWriter.cs) based on `JsonSerializer.SerializeAsync`
-- `ODataExperimentWriter` based on an asynchronous `ODataWriter`.
+- [`ODataExperimentWriter`](./ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/ODataExperimentWriter.cs) based on an asynchronous `ODataWriter`.
 This simulates the steps taken by WebApi's `ODataResourceSetSerializer` to serialize an entity set response.
-- `ODataSyncExperimentWriter` based on a synchronous `ODataWriter`.
+- [`ODataSyncExperimentWriter`](./ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/ODataExperimentWriter.cs) based on a synchronous `ODataWriter`.
 Similar to `ODataExperimentWriter` but uses synchronous write methods instead of async.

 The experiments compare writing to a memory stream, writing to a file as well as writing a http response from a simple server.
 The purpose of this is to account for potential I/O overhead that may affect the metrics.

+The HTTP servers are based on a simple class ([ExperimentServer](./ODataWriterVsSystemTextJson/ODataWriterVsSystemTextJson/ExperimentServer.cs)) that takes an `IExperimentWriter` as input and sends a collection of `Customer`s as response to all requests.

 ## Project setup